NoelV11/Stateful-Inspection-Firewall-in-Linux/README.md

 - [The iptables man page](https://linux.die.net/man/8/iptables)
 ## Firewall Chains

 There are few built-in chains that are included in tables.
-They are:
+They are:-

 - INPUT :Traffic Incoming to the firewall-configured machine